Bryan Woo: Professional career

+Minor Leagues

 The Seattle Mariners selected Woo in the sixth round with the 174th overall selection of the 2021 Major League Baseball draft.
 He signed with the Mariners for $318,200, which was $31,700 above the slot value of the draft pick.
 Still recovering from elbow surgery, he made his professional debut in June 2022 with the Arizona Complex League Mariners.
 In one game, he was rushed to the hospital after being hit in the face by a line drive but was not seriously injured.
 He was promoted to the Low-A Modesto Nuts in late June, then the High-A Everett AquaSox at the end of July.
 Over 16 starts for the three clubs, Woo posted a 1–4 record with a 4.11 ERA and 84 strikeouts in 57 innings.
 He played in the Arizona Fall League for the Peoria Javelinas after the season.
 Coming back from his injury, Woo prioritized throwing his fastball.

 Woo started 2023 with the Double-A Arkansas Travelers.
 In nine starts, he had a 3–2 record and 2.05 ERA with 59 strikeouts in 44 innings pitched.
+He began throwing a sinker in Double-A.

+Major Leagues

+2023

-He began throwing a sinker in Double-A. On June 2, the Mariners announced that Woo would be promoted to the major leagues to start the following day against the Texas Rangers.
+On June 2, the Mariners announced that Woo would be promoted to the major leagues to start the following day against the Texas Rangers.
 Starting in place of Marco Gonzales, Woo had had a rough debut, allowing six runs in two innings.
 He won his first MLB game in his fourth start, besting the New York Yankees on June 22.
 He finished his rookie season with a 4–5 record, 4.21 ERA, and 92 strikeouts in 87 2/3 innings.
 Manager Scott Servais said that Woo was still developing his breaking balls as a rookie.

+2024

 Despite several injuries, Woo improved in 2024.
 He began the season on the injured list with elbow inflammation.
 He made his first start on May 10.
 In his first six starts, he posted a 1.07 ERA, the lowest in Mariners history to begin a season.
 He was scratched from his next start on June 11 and made two more starts, earning losses in both outings, before returning to the injured list on June 25 with a hamstring injury.
 He was activated on July 12, resuming his turn in the Mariners rotation.
 He ended 2024 with a 9–3 record and 2.89 ERA, striking out 101 batters in 121 1/3 innings over 21 starts, all improvements from his rookie season.
 He was the best MLB starting pitcher at avoiding base on balls, walking 2.6 percent of batters faced.